duembgen/NIRdehazing/README.md

 ## Requirements

 Requires installation of OpenCV 3+.
-Can recommend [this](https://milq.github.io/install-opencv-ubuntu-debian/) guide for installing OpenCV 3+ for python on Ubuntu.
+Can recommend [this](https://milq.github.io/install-opencv-ubuntu-debian/) guide for installing OpenCV 3+ for Python on Ubuntu.

-Other libraries required (numpy, matplotlib) are listed in requirements.txt.
+Other libraries required (NumPy, Matplotlib) are listed in requirements.txt.
 Install by running:
 ```
 pip install -r requirements.txt